11 Main Classroom Management Strategies and Their Tools

 c.
 Maintain Perspective

-It’s completely understandable to feel frustrated by persistent behavioral issues sometimes, but it’s crucial to try and maintain perspective, always separating the behavior itself from the student.
+It’s completely understandable to feel frustrated by persistent behavioral issues sometimes, but it’s crucial to try to maintain perspective, always separating the behavior itself from the student.
 Your role is to teach and support, with patience being key in classroom management.

 Core Principles of Effective Classroom Management